© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Offa's Dyke: Section from Granner Wood to Burfa is a scheduled monument protected by Cadw under reference RD023.
 View the official record →

-Offa's Dyke is a linear earthwork that forms part of the extensive defensive or boundary system traditionally attributed to Offa, King of Mercia, in the late eighth century.
+Offa's Dyke, Section from Granner Wood to Burfa, is a linear earthwork forming part of the substantial eighth-century frontier defence constructed during the reign of King Offa of Mercia.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD023.

 Offa's Dyke: Section from Granner Wood to Burfa dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Offa's Dyke: Section from Granner Wood to Burfa is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD023.